giampaolo/psutil/docs/index.rst

 .. function:: disk_usage(path)

-  Return disk usage statistics about the given *path* as a namedtuple including **total**, **used** and **free** space expressed in bytes, plus the **percentage** usage.
+  Return disk usage statistics about the given *path* as a named tuple including **total**, **used** and **free** space expressed in bytes, plus the **percentage** usage.
   `OSError <http://docs.python.org/3/library/exceptions.html#OSError>`__ is